acrotron/aye-chat/README.md

 $ aye chat          # Start in any project
 ```

+> On Windows, you can also install via the standalone installer: download `aye-chat-X.X.X-setup.exe` from the latest [GitHub release](https://github.com/acrotron/aye-chat/releases/latest) and run it.

 ![Aye Chat: The AI-powered shell for Linux](https://raw.githubusercontent.com/acrotron/aye-media/refs/heads/main/files/ai-shell.gif)

 ## What it does